Marchmont House: The house, its interior, and development

 Internally the main staircase was removed and replaced by a two-story open internal hall surmounted by an oval cupola, and a new grander staircase was located to the right of the entrance beneath a dome.
-The dining room and library were swapped so that the latter now overlooks the front of the house.
+The dining room and library were exchanged so that the latter now overlooks the front of the house.
 A grand double-storey music room, originally designed by Lorimer for Rowallan Castle, was made out of the stable wing in the north pavilion.
 It is finely paneled in oak with delicate carving modeled by Louis Deuchars and carved by W. and A. Clow.
-At the east end of the room is placed a fine full-size organ by Norman and Beard of Norwich, which is still maintained today.
+At the east end of the room is placed a fine full-size organ by Norman and Beard of Norwich.
 The grand music room, one of the focal points of the house, symbolizes McEwen's love of music.
 We are reminded again of this love for music and that for country sports by 20th-century plaster panels by Thomas Beattie decorating the second floor of the stairwell.
 An accomplished musician himself, McEwen set poems by Robert Burns and Sir Walter Scott to music.

 The house was sold to Sue Ryder Care for use as a nursing home in the 1980s.
-It was recently sold to a private owner who has made extensive renovations both to the house and grounds.
+In 2007, the house was purchased by Oliver Burge, the owner of the extensive surrounding Marchmont Estate which he had purchased in 1988, comprising eventually some 5,500 acres of farmland.
+Extensive renovations both to the house and grounds were made in subsequent years, although these were largely the responsibility of his son, Hugo Burge, the internet entrepreneur.
 The music room has seen the organ fully restored and has been the location for public recitals.
-The top floor includes exquisite accommodation furnished with crafted wood furniture.
+The top floor includes self-contained accommodation furnished with Arts and Crafts furniture.
 One of the outbuildings has been converted for the use of furniture makers practicing the craft of turned rush-seated ladder-back chairs following the designs of Philip Clissett and Ernest Gimson.
 Murals have been added to the central space.
-Group tours are available on a limited basis by arrangement.
+The house has been open to the public during the summer months.